 With many new little people coming into this world it is imperative that we teach our children about sustainable practices both in living and business to ensure we as a collective bring in the changes required to make tomorrow Great!!

-Creative Soul Sustainable Health and Living Institute (NPC), (Creative Soul / CS) is a non-profit company focused on implementing sustainable solutions to the most pressing issues currently being faced in South Africa.
+Creative Soul Sustainable Developments (NPC), (Creative Soul / CS) is a non-profit company focused on implementing sustainable solutions to the most pressing issues currently being faced in South Africa.

 Nearly half the adult population of South Africa lives in poverty.
 The South African government measures poverty by three threshold points.
 The upper-bound poverty line (UBPL) indicates an income of 1,183 Rand per month.
 On the other hand, the lower-bound and food poverty lines indicate incomes of 785 Rand and 547 Rand respectively, a mere R 17,50 per day.
 According to the Department of Statistics in South Africa, 49.2% of the population over the age of 18 falls below the upper-bound poverty line.